vaidik/gtm-tools/README.md

 #### Configure credentials for accessing Google Tag Manager API

-`google-tag-manager-tools` needs a Service Account with access to Google Tag Manager API to work.
+`gtm-tools` needs a Service Account with access to Google Tag Manager API to work.
 Setting up a Service Account with proper accesses is a multi-step complex process.
 Head over the to the [detailed docs here](docs/GOOGLE-API-CREDENTIALS-SETUP.md) to setup the Service Account and generate your credentials.

-Now that you have your credentials in a JSON file (let's say `credentials.json`), you are ready to tell `google-tag-manager-tools` how to use these credentials by setting the environment variable `GOOGLE_APPLICATION_CREDENTIALS`.
+Now that you have your credentials in a JSON file (let's say `credentials.json`), you are ready to tell `gtm-tools` how to use these credentials by setting the environment variable `GOOGLE_APPLICATION_CREDENTIALS`.

 ```
 export GOOGLE_APPLICATION_CREDENTIALS=<path-to-credentials>/credentials.json
 ```

-Now test these credentials with `google-tag-manager-tools` by running the following command:
+Now test these credentials with `gtm-tools` by running the following command:

 ```
 gtm-tools --config config.json list -aa gtm-prod